Maintain Your Healthy Gums

 Scaling and Root Planing

-Scaling and root planing is a professional deep cleaning method used for patients suffering from mild to moderate gum disease.
+Scaling and root planing is a non-surgical procedure performed when your gum disease has started to damage your healthy gum tissue.
 Our Decatur dentist, Dr. Spaulding, uses an ultrasonic dental tool to thoroughly clean your gums and remove built-up plaque and tartar.

-This treatment smooths out any rough surfaces on the tooth and roots to prevent bacteria from settling on the freshly sanitized area, providing a healthy, clean surface that promotes gum reattachment and rehabilitation.
+This treatment removes plaque, excess bacteria, and tartar from your gums by smoothing out the rough spots on your root surfaces and teeth.
+It also helps prevent bacterial build-up from accumulating in these areas in the future.
+Scaling and root planing also smooth out any rough surfaces on the tooth and roots to prevent bacteria from settling on the freshly sanitized area, providing a healthy, clean surface that promotes gum reattachment and rehabilitation.

 Frequently Asked Questions